chipsalliance/firrtl-spec/spec.md

 Constant types are a restriction on FIRRTL types.
 Therefore, FIRRTL structures which would be expected to produce certain Verilog structures will produce the same structure if instantiated with a constant type.
-For example, an input port of type `const UInt` will result in a port in the Verilog, if under the same conditions an input port of type `UInt` would have.
+For example, an input port of type `const UInt`{.firrtl} will result in a port in the Verilog, if under the same conditions an input port of type `UInt`{.firrtl} would have.

 It is not intended that constants are a replacement for parameterization.
 Constant typed values have no particular meta-programming capability.
 It is,